Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 The library is compatible with both the older template engine (view engine) as well as Ivy.
 As it does not rely on a runtime compiler, it also works in both JiT- and AoT-environments.

 ## 3. What it does
 In Angular, components are loaded when their selector appears in a template.
-But what if you wanted to load components not just in fixed templates, but in dynamic content as well - such as in blog posts from a database, markdown files or even just string variables?
+But what if you wanted to load components not just in fixed templates, but in dynamic content as well - such as in text from a database, markdown files or even just string variables?

 The `[innerHTML]`-directive provided by Angular, which is typically used to render dynamic HTML content, might be the first solution to come to mind.
 However, not least due to security concerns, it isn't parsed for Angular template syntax, so it won't load Angular components.

-The Dynamic Hooks library provides you with an outlet component that acts as an enhanced version of `[innerHTML]` of sorts, allowing you to dynamically load components into a string of content in a controlled and secure manner by using so-called **hooks**.
+The Dynamic Hooks library provides you with an outlet-component that acts as an enhanced version of `[innerHTML]` of sorts, allowing you to dynamically load components into a string of content in a controlled and secure manner by using so-called **hooks**.

 ![How hooks work](https://i.imgur.com/BRnmD2d.png)